5 Indoor Contaminants Affecting Your Health

 Germs & Viruses

-A hot topic in the news today, the spread of germs and viruses are most common to impact our region from October through May.
-While in no way do we have the answer to warding off a number of illnesses entirely, such as the flu or conronavirus, we can tell you that there are preventative measures you can take with your indoor air.
+While in no way do we have the answer to warding off a number of illnesses entirely, such as the flu or coronavirus, we can tell you that there are preventative measures you can take with your indoor air.
 An electronic air cleaner and/or UV lights can help purify the air flowing through your HVAC system.
 Because this season produces low humidity levels, which have been known to facilitate the spread of infectious particles, you may also want to consider adding a whole-home humidifier to your furnace to help boost moisture in the air and assist your health during cold and flu season.

 Allergies are common during spring and fall, whether from indoor and outdoor triggers.
 The most common triggers are trees, grass and weed pollen, mold spores, dust mites, and pet/animal dander.
 To help alleviate your allergies no matter the season, consider upgrading your furnace filter to an electronic air cleaner, which can help to remove harmful allergens and treat the air that is circulated through your home.